ehealthinnovation/techtest-java/README.md

 * When a customer buys more than 200 units of painkillers, they get a 50% discount off the standard price
 * Any purchase receives 100 Optimal points, but buying decongestants gets a bonus 200 Optimal points

 You are encouraged to use the included tests to observe how the current code runs before making major changes.
 Keep in mind the potential expansions that Shopping Drug Market has planned when you are coding.
+Again, we are looking for clear,  readable, maintainable code.
 Good luck!

 This project makes use of maven to pull the required testing libraries and assumes a java version of 11.